untillpro/ci-action/README.md

 * For Node.js projects
   * Run `npm install`, `npm run build --if-present` and `npm test`
 * Publish Release (only for "master" branch if `publish-asset` property is set)
+  * The `deployer.url` file must be present in the root of the repository

 ## Usage